 MIMO (Multiple Input Multiple Output) combines signals and data streams from multiple antennas to improve signal quality and data rates, whereas Carrier Aggregation (CA) combines multiple frequency carriers (channels) to enhance the bandwidth and data rates.
 4G and 5G networks use both techniques.

-Carrier Aggregation, often abbreviated as CA, allows mobile networks to combine multiple frequency carriers into one to increase the channel bandwidth, resulting in higher data rates for users.
+Mobile networks use frequency carriers to transmit and receive their cellular signals.
+Larger bandwidths allow a mobile network to offer higher data rates, as you can read in our dedicated post on bandwidth vs bit rates.
+Carrier Aggregation, often abbreviated as CA, allows mobile networks to combine multiple frequency carriers into one to increase the overall carrier bandwidth, resulting in higher data rates for mobile phone users.
 For example, suppose a mobile operator has two frequency carriers of 10 MHz each within the same base station (eNodeB – eNB).
-In that case, they can combine the two carriers to increase the overall bandwidth to 20 MHz (10 MHz + 10 MHz).
-The aggregated carriers can then be assigned to a user device to generate higher data rates for mobile users.
+In that case, the mobile operator can increase the overall bandwidth to 20 MHz by combing the two 10 MHz channels (10 MHz + 10 MHz = 20 MHz).
+The combined or “aggregated” carriers can be assigned to a mobile phone user’s device to generate higher data rates.

 Here are some helpful downloads